CSIRO-enviro-informatics/loci.cat/geometry-data-service.md

 ## Linking from a description of a feature

-Rather than embed a literal to the geometry in the Geosparql Feature instance, we can use the GDS to mint a URI for the geometry and bind it via a URI.
+Rather than embed a literal to the geometry in the Geosparql Feature instance, the GDS may be used to provide a description of the geometry via a URI reference.

 Example: ASGS 2016 Meshblock Feature
 ```